Apprenticeships - Transfer of Funds

-- Organisations that are partners, stakeholders or in the County Council’s supply chain based in or around the county of Staffordshire that support the strategic aims of the County Council.
+- Organisations that are partners, stakeholders or in our supply chain based in or around the county of Staffordshire that support our strategic aims.

 - Voluntary, Community and Social Enterprise (VCSE) sector serving Staffordshire residents.

-- Staffordshire schools that do not pay into the County Council's apprenticeship levy.
+- Staffordshire schools that do not pay into our apprenticeship levy.

 - Employers that have opportunities for 16-18 year olds but are unable to access funding via training providers.